syncfusion-content/maui-docs/MAUI/SunburstChart/DataLabels.md

 ---

 # Data label in .NET MAUI Sunburst Chart
+Data labels are used to display information about segments at the (X, Y) point.

 ## Enable Data Label

-Data labels are used to display information about segments.
 Data labels are enabled and disabled using the [ShowLabels]() property.
-The default value of the ShowLabel property is false.
+The default value of the ShowLabel property is `False`.

 The following code explains how to initialize data labels.